-We also observe social distancing >1.5m and limit the number of patients in our waiting room.
+We will require you to observe social distancing >1.5m and we will limit the number of patients in the waiting room.

-If you have symptoms of fever, flu, a cold, or a loss of sense of smell or taste, then a COVID-19 test is necessary.
-If you require help to arrange this, please book a telephone consult with a GP first, and an appropriate safe review can be arranged.
+If you have symptoms of the flu, a cold, or a loss of sense of smell or taste, then a COVID-19 test is necessary.
+Please refer to the SA Health website for a list of COVID-19 respiratory clinics and testing centres.

 If you are unwell and do not have respiratory symptoms, please ask for a telephone appointment with a GP, where possible a safe review will be arranged.

 Please be patient our clinic is determined to be COVID-19 safe.

 Call 000 if you need urgent medical assistance.

 For more information on COVID-19, please visit https://www.health.gov.au/health-topics/novel-coronavirus-2019-ncov